liamwalsh1980/Milestone-Project-4/TESTING.md

 ### JS files

-I used JS Hint to check the Javascript files in this project.
+I used <a href="https://jshint.com/" target="_blank">JS Hint</a> to check the Javascript files in this project.
 The following files were checked with no errors founds: -

 - checkout app - <a href="https://github.com/liamwalsh1980/Milestone-Project-4/blob/main/checkout/static/checkout/js/stripe_elements.js" target="_blank">stripe.element.js</a>